 Offer support to taller growing dahlias.

 Break up clay soils by adding gypsum and clay breaker to hard clay areas.
-Additional cow manure will help attract worms to do some of the hard work and speed the process.
+Additional cow manure will help attract worms to do some of the hard work and

 Dig and divide clumps of tall bearded iris.
 This will revitalise them and encourage more flowers.
 Plant with rhizome on top of soil.